-We scoring the problems, we realized that some of the students had mis-interpreted the question related to "formulate a mathematical model from a verbal description."
+When scoring the activity problems in 2014-15, we realized that some of the students had misinterpreted the question related to "formulate a mathematical model from a verbal description."
 This made the problem difficult to score.
-We will need to revise that problem.
+The assignment was revised in 2015-16.
+The university is using the ETS test to measure core competencies and that data is presented here as well.
+The students have done well in meeting benchmarks with both measures.